grapesfrog/periodicTable/README.md

 "Z", "Symbol", "Name", "A", "N", "Period", "IUPAC_Group", "Old_IUPAC", "CAS_Group", "Category", "Standard_Atomic_Weight", "Last _Digit", "Ionisation_eV", "Normal_State", "Density_Kg_m3_20°C", "Melting_point_°C", "Melting_point_K", "Boiling_point_°C", "Boiling_point_K", "Year_of_discovery", "Discoverer"

+Version 1:

+parse-csv.go

 The first program  takes a csv of the periodic elements and converts to a flat JSON file.

+Version 2:

+In version 2 the code is refactored so that the CreateNewFile and AppendToFile functions are removed from the main program (which is now called flat-json.go ) and split out into a separate package called parser (I know I am rubbish at naming anything!)
+The main program calls the package which contains the functions and the program works as before.

+This reconfiguration is so that the code can be set up following best practise in terms of using your  [workspace](http://golang.org/doc/code.html#Workspaces)

+**To build and run **

+build and install package

+Assuming you have cloned into your workspace

+cd into the parsers folder and build and install the parsers package

+`go build `

+`go install`

+Then build the flat-json program

+`go buid flat-json`

+To run

+`./flat-json -ouput=name-of-generated-output-file -input=name-of-csv-file-to-read`